brentvollebregt/nitratine.net/posts/convert-py-to-exe/post.md

 ## Common Issues and Questions

-### My script runs fine in IDLE but won't run when packaged to exe
+### My script runs fine in IDLE but won't run when packaged to exe (failed to execute script)
-Regarding that the python script runs properly by itself then this would have been caused by an incorrect configuration or third-party modules.
-The best way to identify the issue is to add `-d all` to the command and then re-package it.
+Assuming the python script runs properly by itself then this would have been caused by an incorrect configuration or third-party modules.
+The best way to find what the issue is, is to add `--debug all` to your command and then re-package it.
 This will mean the exe is now in a debugging mode.
 Open up cmd and then run the exe using cmd e.g. "C:/folder/path/myexe.exe".
 Any errors will be preserved in the console which you were previously missing.

 ### zipimport.ZipImportError: can't find module 'encodings'
 Please upgrade PyInstaller to 3.4 or above using: `python -m pip install --upgrade PyInstaller`